 Learn to Drive

 Car skills are a must-have for an undergraduate.
 You never know when your college route may change, so you better learn how to drive, as well as to change tires and oil, or pump gas.
+You can save money on insurance when you’re a student by using discounts Safeco provides.

 Work on Your Study Skills